|Con Edison Commercial and Industrial (C&I) Clean Heat Program

 How the Program Works

 The Program offers 9 categories of incentives based on the specific type of heat pump technology and application.
-Interested customers should consult the Program Guidelines for eligible heat pump technologies and applicable incentives.
+Interested customers should consult the Program Guidelines for eligible heat pump technologies, applicable incentives, and required installation timelines for existing buildings versus new construction and gut renovations.

 How to Apply